• Skip to main content

 For Cheese Filling:

-2. In a 9-inch by 13-inch baking dish, pour 2 inches of boiling water.
+• In a 9×13-inch baking dish, pour 2 inches of boiling water.
 Place noodles into water, one at a time, and soak about 10-12 minutes until pliable.
 Separate noodles with the tip of a sharp knife to prevent sticking.
 Remove noodles from the water and place in a single layer on clean dish towels.
 Discard water and dry baking dish.

-4. Roll noodles into a tube shape and place in a baking dish with the seam side down.
+• Roll noodles into a tube shape and place atop the tomato sauce in the baking dish with the seam side down.

-5. Top with remaining sauce, making sure that the noodles are completely covered.
+• Top with the remaining sauce, making sure that the noodles are completely covered.

 Notes